Mitigating the Non-Linearities in a Pyramid Wavefront Sensor: Results

 \subsection{Error by Mode}

-Our architecture predicts the first 400 modes, which are compared to the true modes for the different magnitude test sets.
-From Figure \ref{fig:variance_by_fraction} we observe that over 75\% of the variance of the frame is captured by these modes.
-By separating prediction quality as a function of mode index, Figure \ref{fig:err_by_mode} shows our model makes the best predictions for the lowest order modes, with diminishing returns as the mode index increases, relative to the linear approximation.
+Our architecture reconstructs the first 400 modes, which are evaluated against the true modes for the different magnitude test sets.
+By separating reconstruction quality as a function of mode index, Figure \ref{fig:err_by_mode} shows that relative to the linear approximation, our model makes the best reconstructions for the lowest order modes, with diminishing returns as the mode index increases.
 Each test session consists of 2,000 frames.
-The inset figures show the improvement in RMS error relative to the linear prediction, which more clearly shows where the linear prediction outperforms our CNN model.
-We see that for low order modes, reduction in RMS of up to 50\% is possible, which is quite significant.
-We can get a summarization of the model by square-rooting the summed squared error of modes (RSSE).
-For magnitude 8, the linear model has an RSSE of 43.79 nm, where the CNN trained on magnitude 8 had an RSSE of 35.09 ± 0.24 nm based on 10 random weight initializations.
+The main figures show reconstruction error relative to the true coefficient.
+The inset figures show the improvement in RMS wavefront error relative to the linear reconstruction error, which more clearly shows that our CNN model outperforms the linear \textcolor{black}{reconstructor} for lower order modes.
+We see that for low order modes, reduction in RMS reconstruction error of up to 40\% is possible, which is quite significant.